 Barnes & Noble Review

 In my non-drinks life, I am the series editor of The Best American Travel Writing (Houghton Mifflin) the annual anthology which releases its 17th edition this fall.
 My work has appeared in many magazines and newspapers, including the New York Times, Washington Post, New Yorker, AFAR, Preservation, Boston Globe, Conde Nast Traveler, National Geographic Traveler, Travel & Leisure, Salon, Town & Country, Outside, Whisky Advocate, and the Washington Post’s Sunday magazine.
 I was previously the restaurant critic at Philadelphia Magazine and a food columnist for the Philadelphia Daily News.
-I am also the founding editor of The Smart Set and Table Matters, both supported by Drexel University.
+I am also the founding editor of The Smart Set and Table Matters.

 What else?
 Well, I have a breakfast sandwich, a pizza, and a dessert named after him in three countries.
 Go ahead: Be amazed.
 Read about this in my interview with World Hum to get the inside scoop on this rarest of travel feats.